-All clothes that are donated to the store are to be cleaned, dried, folded and sorted by size before being delivered to the store.
-Deliveries of donations can be made to the store during open hours.
+We welcome item donations at My Neighbor’s Closet!
+All donated clothing is to be cleaned before being delivered to the store.
+Deliveries of donations can ONLY be made to the store during open hours.
 If a Cooperstown drop-off is more convenient, items in plastic bags can be dropped off at 19 Eagle St. at Stephanie Nelen’s home, on her side porch, for later delivery to My Neighbor’s Closet.

-Volunteering at the Closet can be a satisfying, relaxing, and a distanced social time with others in the community.
-Time can be spent signing up shoppers and volunteers; helping families to shop; sorting and storing clothing; and helping carry donation deliveries to the second floor.
+Volunteering at the Closet can be a satisfying, relaxing, and distanced social time with others in the community.
+Time can be spent signing up shoppers and volunteers, helping families to shop, sorting and storing clothing, and helping carry donation deliveries to the second floor.
 It can also be a time to visit with a friend, to read, knit, write letters, or to do work on the internet since you will have access to wifi internet.